What are the Building a Lasting Legacy Campaign Scholarships?

 - One recommendation from a professional reference.

 Applications and recommendations must be submitted electronically.
 Handwritten applications or recommendations will not be accepted.
 Applications that are incomplete, late, or missing a letter of recommendation will not be considered.
+You must be a current NAEYC member for your application to be reviewed.

 What do I need to know about the letter of recommendation?

-Please submit one letter of recommendation written by a current or former supervisor, colleague, or professor.
+Please submit one letter of recommendation written by a current or former supervisor, professional colleague, or professor.
 If your application does not have a letter of recommendation from a professional reference, it will not be considered.
 Applicants are encouraged to request the recommendation letter as soon as possible to allow sufficient time to complete and submit the form by the due date.

 How do I know if my application was received?